file mbr.bin

 Server: Apache

-Location: http://www.miljan.org/main/
+Location: https://www.miljan.org/main/

 Content-Length: 235